Pancreatic Cancer

 • For patients who are fit, chemotherapies consisting of two or three drugs are usually preferred, given their superior efficacies.
 Commonly used regimens are

-• FOLFIRINOX (Oxaliplatin, Irinotecan, and 5FU)
+• (Modified) FOLFIRINOX (Oxaliplatin, Irinotecan, and 5FU)

 • For patients who are inapplicable, single agent chemotherapy regime is preferred.
 Commonly used regimens are